Home / Blog / How long does fentanyl stay in your system?

 Is your liver functioning properly?

-If your liver is not functioning adequately, this will cause it to take a longer period of time to metabolize fentanyl.
+If your liver is not functioning adequately, this will cause it to take a more extended period of time to metabolize fentanyl.
+That’s why people who drug abuse fentanyl and who have a liver disease like cirrhosis, will have fentanyl in their system longer.

 What about genetics?